COM6012/ScalableML/Lab 1 - Introduction to Spark and HPC.md

 ## 7. Acknowledgements

-Many thanks to Twin, Will, Mike, Vamsi for their kind help and all those kind contributors of open resources.
+Many thanks to Haiping, Mauricio, Twin, Will, Mike, Vamsi for their kind help and all those kind contributors of open resources.

 The log mining problem is adapted from [UC Berkeley cs105x L3](https://www.edx.org/course/introduction-apache-spark-uc-berkeleyx-cs105x).